jonpaul108/sei-laser-coaching-basic-module/01-Basic-Prompts/03-Objects.md

 ### !question

-  Given an array of objects and a key (term), return true if every object has the given term as a key and false if not.
+  Given an array of objects `arr` and a key `term`, return true if every object has the given term as a key and false if not.